Federal Statement of Liability of Lender, Surety, or Other Person for Withholding Taxes

 Historical Past-Year Versions of Federal Form 4219

-We have a total of four past-year versions of Form 4219 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 4219 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 4219 (Rev. 5-2014)